GxroZeppeli/NestJS-inventory-backend/README.md

 - `filterColumn` - the column to filter, one of: 'amount', 'weight', 'width', 'depth', 'height', '' by default
 - `filterGtr` - greater than value for filtering, float min 0, 0 by default
 - `filterLs` - less than value for filtering, float min 0, 0 by default
-- `category` - filter by category, shouldn't be used together with `filterColumn`, '' by default
+- `category` - filter by category, overrides `filterColumn`, '' by default
+- `search` - case-insensitive search for a substring in name or code, overrides `filterColumn` and `category`, '' by default

 `GET` _/products/pages_ - returns number of pages